Graduate Counseling Course Description(s)

 COUN7507 Introduction to Child-Centered Play Therapy (1)

-The course will give an overview of the history and development of Child-Center Play Therapy.
+This course is an introduction to child-centered play therapy.
+The course will give an overview of the history and development of child-centered play therapy.
 It will present current techniques as well as the current research being done to demonstrate their relevance to the practice of play therapy with children and their families.
 The course will demonstrate the basic skills necessary to prepare a playroom and how to facilitate parent consultations.
-Students will be instructed how to structure a play session and approach issues from a Child-Centered Play Therapy perspective.
+Students will be instructed how to structure a play session and approach issues from a child-centered play therapy perspective.

 COUN7508 Play Therapy and Private Practice (1)

-This course will seek to assist graduate counseling students and practicing licensed counselors in how to start a private practice specializing in play therapy.
-The course will include information on the business aspects of counseling that are not ordinarily covered in graduate school such as the importance of networking, types of insurance needed, the who, what, when, where and why of how to get paid, billing, office choices, how to obtain clients, advertisement, HIPPA regulations, and beneficial tips to get your private practice up and running.
-Several documents and forms used in private practice will be provided to participants.
+This course will seek to assist students in how to start a private practice specializing in play therapy.
+The course will include information on the business aspects of counseling that are not ordinarily covered in graduate school such as: the importance of networking; types of insurance needed; the who, what, when, where and why of how to get paid; billing; office choices; how to obtain clients; advertisement; HIPAA regulations; and beneficial tips to get your private practice up and running.
 Students will leave with the understanding of how to open their own play therapy private practice as well as familiarity with suggested tools for its success and sustainability.

 COUN7509 Trauma Informed Play Therapy Applications and Techniques (1)